peterpeterparker/web-social-share/readme.md

 ### show

-Trigger the display or closing of the action sheet presenting the social-share options you have selected
+Trigger the display or closing of the action sheet presenting the social-share options you have selected.

 `show` is a **boolean** parameter

 ### share

 These are your share options.
-For details about them you could have a look to the interface `WebSocialShareInput` located under folder `src/types/web-social-share/`
+For details about them you could have a look to the interface `WebSocialShareInput` located under folder `src/types/web-social-share/`.

 `share` is a parameter of type **WebSocialShareInput**